 Fully diminished 7th chord / a circle in the chord symbol.
 So it turns out that in the upper part of the G7b9 chord we have a fully diminished 7th chord.
 Once we're cool with jettisoning the root pitch G, we can often leave that to the bass player, the perfectly symmetrical diminished color is capable of infinite hues of nuance and shading by filtering its organic properties through our various musical filters.

 While its core shape and resulting sound can be a bit of a rough diamond initially, its potential when cut and polished is absolutely limitless and in experienced hands, flawless as well.
-Examine the pitches and sound and do note the circle symbol designating diminished in its chord symbol.
+Please examine the pitches and sound and do note the circle symbol designating diminished in its chord symbol.
 Example 7j.

 Perfect symmetry.
 The perfectly symmetry of the diminished structure initially gives us guitarists two core theory principles or techniques.
 First, is as above, so here below.
 Now each of the four pitches enjoy the leading tone magic, functioning as a leading tone to four major keys as in the following idea and four minor keys.
 Example 7k.